Ámr

-Ámr (Old Norse and translates to "black", "loathsome") is the seventh studio album by Norwegian progressive metal artist Ihsahn.
+Ámr (Old Norse poetic adjective that translates to "dark" or "darkish") is the seventh studio album by Norwegian black metal musician Ihsahn.
 The album was released on 4 May 2018 through Candlelight Records.
 Official videos were released for "Arcana Imperii", "Wake" and "Lend Me the Eyes of Millennia".

 The deluxe edition also features a bonus track, which is a poem by Edgar Allan Poe.